MBA Human Resource Management

 Entry requirements:

 Our online MBA Human Resource Management degree is accredited by the Chartered Management Institute (CMI).
-This means, when you graduate, you'll also get Foundation Chartered Manager (fCMgr) status, putting you on the path to full Chartered Manager status – and giving your career that extra boost.
+This means you’ll get an additional CMI professional qualification alongside your degree, achieving Foundation Chartered Manager (fCMgr) status.
+This puts you on the path to full Chartered Manager status – and giving your career that extra boost.
 With CMI accreditation, you can be confident this course meets international standards for content, teaching quality, and resources.

 The prices shown below are for our online MBAs only.
 They are inclusive of your first module(s) payment and don't include any reductions.